Tuesday, May 19, 2026

 November 9, 1938: Munich, Germany

-Who: Maurice Bavaud, a 22-year-old Swiss theology student and devout Catholic who had become convinced that Hitler posed an existential danger not just to Europe but to Christianity itself.
-He acted entirely alone.
+Who: Maurice Bavaud, a 22-year-old Swiss theology student and devout Catholic.
+Bavaud was convinced that Hitler posed a danger not just to Europe but to Christianity as well.

-What happened: With nothing more sophisticated than a pistol purchased en route and a press pass obtained through deception, Bavaud positioned himself among the crowds lining Munich’s streets for the annual commemorative march marking the anniversary of Hitler’s failed 1923 Beer Hall Putsch.
+What happened: Bavaud, who considered Hitler to be an “incarnation of Satan,” purchased a pistol and a press pass and infiltrated the crowd standing for the annual commemorative march marking the anniversary of Hitler’s failed 1923 Beer Hall Putsch.

-His plan depended on a single clean moment, a gap in the crowd, a clear angle, close enough range.
-That moment never came.
-As Hitler passed below the grandstand, the thousands of supporters packed around the route thrust their arms skyward in the Nazi salute, creating a physical wall between Bavaud’s line of fire and his target.
+However, as Hitler passed below the grandstand, the thousands of supporters packed around the route raised their arms skyward in the Nazi salute, creating a physical wall between Bavaud’s line of fire and his target.
 He could not raise his weapon without being immediately detected.

 He eventually jumped onto a train to Paris as a stowaway, was turned over to the police by a conductor, and was interrogated by the Gestapo.
 After admitting his plans to kill Hitler, he was sentenced to death.
 In May 1941, he was beheaded via guillotine in a Berlin prison.